URSolarSplash/Telemetry-Server/README.md

 ## Summary
 The Rochester Solar Splash team has a need to collect extensive telemetry from sensors around our boat.
 Previously, we lacked a single system which could collect and log all the data from the boat in a single place for analysis.

-The Telemetry SDK is our effort to consolidate telemetry into a single system which is easy to use: The hardware is simple to setup, can be programmed with a minimal amount of code, and the network is expandable.
+The Telemetry Server is our effort to consolidate telemetry into a single system which is easy to use: The hardware is simple to setup, can be programmed with a minimal amount of code, and the network is expandable.

+The Telemetry Server is a command-line application which runs in the background and handles the following tasks:
+- Scanning of USB ports on the device for input sources
+- Collection of telemetry data
+- Parsing of data points and storage into a database
+- API for retrieving data points or sets of data from another program (Telemetry UI)
+- API for data over a radio transmitter
+- Support for "proxy mode"; builts a database mirror of a remove computer and downloads data over radio

 ## Terminology
 - *Telemetry Node* - Devices which collect data and use the Telemetry Client SDK to communicate over the network.
 Devices can read & write data points.
 Currently, the Client SDK is designed for Arduino boards.